 - Head to bed each night at the same time.
 Rather than just an alarm for waking, use an alarm to send yourself to bed;

 - Try to rise from bed at the same time each day as well.
 Don’t get too aggressive and move your waking schedule from 7 am to 5 am straight away.
-Rather, if you want an early rise time slowly work yourself backwards over a few weeks from 7 am to 5 am.
+Rather, if you want an early rise time slowly work yourself backward over a few weeks from 7 am to 5 am.
 Once there, stick to it;

 - Try to have at least 7 hours between your set bedtime and your set waking time;